Image-Analysis-Hub/LocalZProjector/README.md

 ### The `Target image` panel.

 It just recapitulates properties of the image that will be used as source for the projection.
-Click on `refresh` when you want to change the source image.

-### The `Reference surface` panel.
+### The `Height-Map` panel.

-This panel sets the parameters used to detect the reference surface.
+This panel sets the parameters used to detect the reference surface, or height-map.

+#### How to determine parameter values?

+The most important parameters are:

+- the target channel - what channel has the information to determine the reference surface
+- the method
+- the neighborhood size
+- the median post-filter.

+The `default` button will reset parameters to values sensible to detect an epithelium stained for cell membranes.

-#### Target channel.
+##### Target channel.

 This parameter sets in what channel is the structure to be used for reference surface detection.
 The index is 1-based (1 stands for the first channel).

-#### Binning
+##### Binning

 Binning sets by how much the target channel is going to be binned.
-High values result in massive speedup.
+A value of 4 will merge 16 pixels (4x4) into 1, and shrink the size of data to process by as much.
+Because we take the mean of the 16 pixels when we bin, this also results in denoising the source image.
+High values of binning result in massive speedup.

 A good starting points is to take the largest value that does not completely alter the global structure of the image you want to project.
+Typical starting values ranges from 4 to 8.

-#### Method
+##### Method

 Determines what filter to use for reference surface detection.
 Right now there are four methods:

-##### Max of mean.
+###### Max of mean.

 The best Z position is determined by looking for the maximum intensity along a Z column averaged in a NxN window of size given by the `Neighborhood size` parameter.

+This method is recommend for signals which are as homogeneous as possible along the tissue.
+It is as well usable in the case of very bright but fluctuating signal.
+We have found that it works also very well when there are no spurious structures in the source image beside the tissue image.

-##### Max of std
+###### Max of std

-It works in the same way but uses  a standard deviation filter instead of a mean filter.
+This method uses  a standard deviation (std) filter instead of a mean filter.

 It is suited to detect structure with ridges and strong edges, such as epithelia stained for their membrane (example pictured above).
 Because it is sensitive to contrast, it offers decent robustness against spurious structure with homogenous staining.
+This method is recommended for layers which contains contrasted signals.
+For instance junctional signals, that bright at the junctions, but dark at the cell centers.

-##### Mean max on grid
+###### Mean max on grid

-It works as the `Max of mean` except that the values are not calculated for all the pixels of a slice, but only on a sparse grid spaced by N/2 where N is given by the `Neighborhood size` parameter.
+This method works as the `Max of mean` except that the values are not calculated for all the pixels of a slice, but only on a sparse grid spaced by N/2 where N is given by the `Neighborhood size` parameter.
 In between the grid corners, the height-map values are obtained *via* linear interpolation.
+This method and the following one have been designed to speed-up the calculation, as we compute filter values on sparse positions.

-##### Std max on grid
+###### Std max on grid

-The same, but with a standard deviation filter.
+The same, but with a standard deviation filter instead of a mean.

-#### Neighborhood size
+##### Neighborhood size

 Sets the size of the filter configured by the `Method` parameter.
 The size is specified in pixels, regardless of the binning value.

+This parameter should be chosen based on the how the tissue is imaged.
+It should be capped between two values.
 To start with, take values a bit larger than the structure you want to detect.
 For instance if you are using the `Max of std` method on an epithelium, starts with a size equal to 2 or 3 times the thickness of a membrane.

-#### Z search min & max
+##### Z search min & max

 Specifies values in case you want to restrict the search excluding some planes at the bottom or at the top of the stack.

+Limiting the search range for Z can be beneficial to avoid taking into account (auto-) fluorescent signal coming from deep tissue and to speedup calculation.
+The Z limit will be applied to all time points.

-#### Gaussian pre-filter sigma
+##### Gaussian pre-filter sigma

 Sets the standard deviation of the smoothing Gaussian filter to use before filtering.
 Only use non-zero values if your image is very noisy and you must use low values of the `Binning` parameter.

-#### Median post-filter size.
+##### Median post-filter size.

 The size of the median filter used to regularize the height-map.